 This is a New Year with a difference.
-A New Year with the Celtic Saints.
+A New Year with the Celtic Saints, the men of God of the Sixth Century, men like Saint Teilo, St Antwn, St Steffan and St Gwinnio.
 It’s an opportunity to explore their world, learn about their robust view of faith and life, and walk where they walked.
 It will be faith-building and fun.
 With some feasting thrown in.

 Naturally, this evening, as every evening at Grey Alders, we’ll share a meal together, with time for fellowship and prayer afterwards.

-On Tuesday, after morning devotions and breakfast, we’ll walk together on the ancient footpath travelled by our local Celtic Saint Gwynio.
-It runs between his retreat at Cilsant, where we are certain pilgrims were welcomed back in the day, and the site of his community at Llanwinio.
+On New Year’s Eve, after morning devotions and breakfast, we’ll walk together on the ancient footpath travelled by our local Celtic Saint Gwynio.
+It runs from his retreat at Cilsant, where we are certain pilgrims were welcomed back in the day, up to the site of his community at Llanwinio.

 It’s a walk of some seven miles.
 (Although this can be halved by clever use of cars!)
 We’ll walk in the actual steps of the man of God along lanes, woodland, valleys and up the hill to Llanwinio itself.